RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`ERROR: Could not write SHArea data for [FISH].`**
     - *Cause:*   The `main()` function in `ProjectMaker/s40_compare_wua.py` raises this error message when it could not write the calculated SHArea to when it cannot write a value to `SHArea_evaluation_template_unit.xlsx`.
-    - *Remedy:*  Ensure that the workbook is not opened by another program and / or visually verify that the concerned `CHSI* Rasters contain valid values.
+    - *Remedy:*  Ensure that the workbook is not opened by another program and/or visually verify that the concerned `CHSI* Rasters contain valid values.

  - **`ERROR: Cover Raster calculation (check input data).`**
     - *Cause:*   Raised by `call_analysis(self, curve_data)` of [*SHArC*][6]'s`CovHSI(HHSI)` class in `SHArC/cHSI.py` when the cover HSI Raster calculation failed.